trinodb/trino/presto-docs/src/main/sphinx/connector/kafka-tutorial.rst

     (1 row)

-Now all the fields from the ``customer`` topic messages are available as Presto table columns.
+Now all the fields from the ``customer`` topic messages are available as Trino table columns.

 Step 7: Use live data
 ---------------------

-Presto can query live data in Kafka as it arrives.
+Trino can query live data in Kafka as it arrives.
 To simulate a live feed of data, this tutorial sets up a feed of live tweets into Kafka.

 Setup a live Twitter feed